 Britain and China, went to war over two flowers: the poppy and the camellia.”
 Could this actually have been the case?
 Were tea and opium of such great importance?
 Centuries ago, England’s Queen Elizabeth 1 (1558-1603) gave the East India Company a monopoly of all British trade in the Far East.
 That included the control […]

-Purple Cane was established in 1987 with its core value evolving around tea, spanning across Penisular Malaysia on various scales, tangibly and intangibly culturally sounded.
-On weekday noon, the KLAF team had a conversation with Mr. Lim Hock Nam, the founder of Purple Cane, and Mr. Tey Tat Sing from Tetawowe Atelier, the designer of […]
+Purple Cane was established in 1987 with its core value revolving around tea, with outlets spotted around Peninsular Malaysia.
+The KLAF team met with Mr. Lim Hock Nam, the founder of Purple Cane, and Mr. Tey Tat Sing from Tetawowe Atelier, who designed the Purple Cane Tea House at Jalan Sultan, revealing their stories and […]